telerik/winforms-docs/buttons/button/design-time.md

 ---
 title: Design Time
-page_title: Design Time | UI for WinForms Documentation
+page_title: Design Time | RadButton
-description: At desing time you can use the RadButton's Smart Tag to change the applied theme or navigate to the online documentation.
+description: At design time you can use the RadButton's Smart Tag to change the applied theme or navigate to the online documentation.
 slug: winforms/buttons/button/design-time
 tags: button, design-time
 published: True